puppetlabs/puppetserver/documentation/dev_running_from_source.markdown

 can be used to inspect and modify the state of the running server; see `dev/user_repl.clj` for more info.

+(NOTE: many of the developers of this project are using a more full-featured IDE called [Cursive Clojure](https://cursiveclojure.com/), built on the IntelliJ IDEA platform, for our daily development.
+It contains an integrated REPL that can be used in place of the `lein repl` command-line command, and works great with all of the functions described in this document.)

 To start the server from the REPL, run the following:

     $ lein repl